History of Freeview UK: 2014

 Channel 5 +24 launched on 4 February on channel 55.
 Between 7 pm and midnight, it broadcasts the previous day's Channel 5 schedule.

 Movies4Men returned to Freeview nationwide.
 It had previously been Manchester only.

 Pop launched on 20 March 2014, making it the 8th children's channel (other than HD Channels) to launch on Freeview.

 Shop at Bid and Price Drop closed on 17 April 2014, with the channels being removed from the EPG on 25 April 2014.

 On 8 May 2014, Chart Show TV launched, but timeshares with Pop meaning it is night-time only.
 This arrangement was short-lived as Chart Show TV is now only available on the Manchester Stream.
 Pop became a 24/7 channel in the process.

 Tiny Pop launched in 20 October 2014, making it the 9th children's channel (other than HD channels) are launched on Freeview.

 2015

 On 12 February 2015, Freeview changes its logo.

 2016

 BBC Three closed down on 31 March 2016.
 It had carried promotional information regarding the online-only service of the same name from 16 February 2016.
 However, due to the closure of BBC Three, some channels on Freeview moved to channel 7 or 8, depending on their locations.
 The spot for 105 was used for Channel 5 HD.

+Kix launched on 20 April 2016, making it the 10th children's channel (other than HD channels) to launch on Freeview.